volcanicminds/volcanic-minds-playbook/company-growth.md

 ---

-## Business evolution & future plan

-Volcanic Minds supports tech startups and SMEs with guidance and development services, helping them grow and succeed.

-While we already work with larger companies and corporates, we plan to further expand our services to include specific lines that help these larger entities excel.

-This growth allows us to support our current clients and offer new opportunities for larger businesses.
-Our commitment to quality and innovation remains central to our mission.
-Building a network of value among companies and partners remains a focal point of our journey.
+## Growth strategy

+Volcanic Minds is on a deliberate path of expansion.
+From empowering tech startups and SMEs to driving success for larger enterprises, our growth strategy is built on deepening our specialized service lines.

+This allows us to amplify existing partnerships and forge new ones, ensuring our evolution is intrinsically linked to the shared success of our entire ecosystem.

 ## S.M.A.R.T.
 Goals